The Ultimate 3-5 Day Backpacking Packing List for 2024 (PLUS Backpacking Checklist PDF)

 44) Upper Waterproof/Wind Layer [Recommended Brand: Patagonia] - It's also smart to pack a rain coat or poncho for bad weather (even if you don’t expect bad weather, you should be prepared, since weather forecasts aren't always totally accurate).
 I usually pack my Patagonia Alpine Houdini Jacket because it is super light weight and wind & rain resistant.
 I don’t think Patagonia sells the Alpine Houdini anymore, but they do still offer the Houdini.
 And if you’re backpacking in a place that rain a lot, it's probably worth getting a more substantial rain jacket like the Patagonia Torrentshell.

-45) Hiking Pants (breathable and quick drying) - As nerdy looking as they might be (and there are a lot of cuter options these days), a nice pair of hiking pants is awesome!
+45) Hiking Pants (breathable and quick drying) - A good pair of hiking pants is essential on the trail!
 I usually only bring one pair of pants for 3-5 day backpacking trips, but I make sure they're quick-drying and breathable.
 Sometimes I also might bring a pair of super lightweight shorts to wear in my sleeping bag at night.

-46) Lower Body Thermals (wool) - If you know your trip is going to be colder, make sure to bring a pair of thermal wool pants to wear underneath your hiking pants or in your sleeping bag.
+46) Long Underwear (wool) - If you know your trip is going to be in colder conditions, make sure to bring a pair of wool long underwear to wear underneath your hiking pants or in your sleeping bag.

 47) Beanie - Pack a beanie to keep your head warm if it's cold out!
 I love the Carhartt beanies, which are functional and inexpensive.